- The process of adding an SSL certificate to your website is pretty straightforward, and this guide will help.

 If you would rather use PowerShell to create a self-signed certificate, follow the next set of steps instead.

-- Open PowerShell as administrator.
-Press the Windows key, type Powershell.
-Right-click on PowerShell and select Run as Administrator.
+1. Press the Windows key, and type Powershell in the search box.
+Right-click on the PowerShell app and select Run as Administrator.

-- Run the New-SelfsignedCertificate command, as shown below.
+2. Run the New-SelfsignedCertificate command, as shown below:

 $cert = New-SelfSignedCertificate -certstorelocation cert:localmachinemy -dnsname testcert.windowsreport.com